patricia-pan/node-readme/README.md

 - Change development: database to 'userapp_development' (name of your database)
 - We deleted test and production and only have development since that's all we need right now.

+createdb userapp_development
+or even sequelize db:create (sequelize db is a sequelize command, create is a postgres command) and this will create a database named with the same name in our config.json file

+psql to enter presql

+\list to list all databases

 `sequelize model:create --name user --attributes firstName:string,lastName:string,age:integer,email:string`
 ^ Spacing is super important.
 Name our models as singular and our table names can be plural.
 'String' has a char limit of 255 and 'text' doesn't. https://gawdiseattle.gitbook.io/wdi/05-node-express/express-sequelize/03setup

 Creates a new file in migrations folder (for migrating to SQL) and another in models folder (to see our model format)

-sequelize db:migrate // Automatically creates a table with the same name as the model but with an s at the end If you mess up with your migration, you can undo the migration (unmigrate), edit the names of your columns in your models file, and re-migrate.
+`sequelize db:migrate` // Automatically creates a table with the same name as the model but with an s at the end If you mess up with your migration, you can undo the migration (unmigrate), edit the names of your columns in your models file, and re-migrate.
 Sequelize tracks what files have or haven't already been migrated, so if a model schema has already been migrated, any changes you make to it won't reflect.
 [How to undo a migration](https://gawdiseattle.gitbook.io/wdi/05-node-express/express-sequelize/05validationsmigrations): `sequelize db:migrate:undo`

 In index.js: const db = require('./models')

-node index.js everytime we want to run our code/make modifications to our model/table.
+`node index.js` everytime we want to run our code/make modifications to our model/table.

 // Adding 1:many relationships:
 Update models > .js files > associate for both directions.

-models.user.hasMany(models.pet)
-models.pet.belongsTo(models.user)
+`models.user.hasMany(models.pet)
+models.pet.belongsTo(models.user)`

 // Adding many:many relationships:
 `sequelize model:create --name petToy --attributes petId:integer,toyId:integer`